 0.0 to 14.0 pH

-With AI209 PH20, you get many useful tools for simpler operation and transportation.
+With the AI209 PH20, you get a bunch of useful tools for simpler operation and transportation.
 There is a lanyard in the box, which allows you to keep your meter at hand.

 The calibration may be a bit challenging.